A neutrino flare candidate potentially associated with X-ray emission from tidal disruption event ATLAS17jrp: Abstract

 \section{Abstract}

 Tidal disruption events (TDEs), in which stars are disrupted by supermassive black holes, have been proposed as potential sources of high-energy neutrinos through hadronic interactions.
-X-ray–bright TDEs provide dense photon fields conducive to neutrino production via proton-photon ($p\gamma$) processes.
-We conducted a time-dependent unbinned likelihood analysis of ten years (2008–2018) of IceCube muon-track data, focusing on ten TDEs with confirmed X-ray detections during this period.
-We identify a neutrino flare candidate spatially and temporally coincident with the TDE ATLAS17jrp, occurring 19 days after the onset of its X-ray activity and lasting for 56 days, with a post\text{-}trial $p$\text{-}value of 0.01.
-This result is consistent with a scenario in which X-ray photons serve as target fields for hadronic interactions.
+X-ray-bright TDEs provide dense photon fields conducive to neutrino production via proton-photon ($p\gamma$) processes.
+We conducted a time-dependent unbinned likelihood analysis of ten years ($2008-2018$) of IceCube muon-track data, focusing on ten TDEs with confirmed X-ray detections during this period.
+We report a neutrino flare candidate spatially and temporally coincident with the TDE ATLAS17jrp, occurring 19 days after the onset of its X-ray activity and lasting for 56 days, with a post-trial $p$-value of 0.01.
+This significance is modest, representing a hint of an association.
+We illustrate the neutrino emission using a simple lepto-hadronic model, where X-ray photons serve as target fields.
+While this model can account for the neutrino data around 100 TeV, the low-energy neutrinos may imply contributions from an additional component.
 Although constrained by the sample size of X-ray-detected TDEs, these results underscore the need for high-cadence X-ray monitoring and future neutrino observatories to further explore the connection between TDEs and high-energy neutrinos.